dh-notes/vim-article/main.md

 " This tells Vim not to format long lines of prose as if they were code. setlocal formatoptions=l

-" Turn on word wrapping, to avoid typing really long lines that extend " horizontally. set wrap
+" Turn on word wrapping, to avoid typing long lines that extend horizontally. set wrap

 " Break lines on words, instead of characters, which looks better for prose.